Minus20degree: Etymology of minus20degree

 minus20degree gains its name from the outdoor minimum temperature of its first edition in 2012, -20 degrees Celsius.
-The intention of the exhibition is to display works of art and architecture in the landscape and public space of Flachau in winter.
+The intention of the exhibition is to display works of art and architecture in the landscape and public space of Flachau during winter season.
 The snow affords a 'white box' effect similar to that of a standard museum experience.
 The exhibition has made use of various logos throughout each edition, but is typographically always consistent as lower case letters, written together as one word.
-Set in Austria, the presentation is bilingual, being in both German and english.
+Set in Austria, the presentation is bilingual, being in both German and English.

-Participating artists
+Editions

 2012

 The 2012 edition of minus20degree began as a spontaneous idea to create an outdoor snow cinema and invite neighbours and friends to experience projected footage on a wall of snow.
 This idea quickly turned into a small film festival, screening video works from various artists around the world.
 Since its inception, the snow screen, or snow cinema has been a fixed feature of every minus20degree biennale.